Presto Use Cases

 How Presto is used at Facebook

 In 2012, Facebook developed and deployed Presto.
 Today they’re using Presto to power many different use cases, including:

 Interactive analytics: Quickly analyze data and execute queries in seconds or minutes using visualizations, dashboards, notebooks, and BI tools.

 Batch ETL: Populate and process data in the warehouse for better throughput and efficiency.

 A/B testing: Choose which data to slice and dice and evaluate product changes via hypothesis testing, with results in hours (not days).

 App Analytics: Build external-facing custom reporting tools with low latency and hundreds of highly available concurrent queries.

 More Common Use Cases

 Use SQL to run ad hoc queries whenever you want, wherever your data resides.
 Presto allows you to query data where it’s stored so you don’t have to ETL data into a separate system.
 With Presto connectors and their in-place execution, platform teams can quickly provide access to datasets that analysts have interest in.
 Along with that access comes the power of Presto to run queries in seconds instead of hours, and analysts can iterate quickly on innovative hypotheses with the interactive exploration of any dataset, residing anywhere.

-Query data across multiple sources to build reports and dashboards for self-service business intelligence.
-Presto gives data scientists and analysts the ability to query data across sources on their own so they’re not dependent on data platform engineers.
+Query data across multiple sources to build one Presto view of reports and dashboards for self-service BI business intelligence.
+Presto reporting gives data scientists and analysts the ability to query data across sources on their own so they’re not dependent on data platform engineers.